+Figure 8

-BodyBee Calling from the 21st Century by Miguel Algarin
+BodyBee Calling from the 21st Century

+by Miguel Algarin

 After transplanting/repairing body organs, at what point is self still of woman born? after becoming a beehive of transplants, grafted parts, after replacements. is there still a self from woman born? after biological break down and up to date repairing, will self be a patch-work-of-spare-parts?

 2019: Synthetic membranes introduced to repair stomachs, intestines, kidneys.
 2021: Fluorocarbon liquids/base for artificial blood/patented in 2008/ will with synthetic polyvinyl hydrogel replace natural vitreous liquids.
 2034: Chemical muscles: still shunned by body engineers developing techniques to force the body into regenerating its missing or damaged parts.
 2045: Techniques for grafts to brain area controlling physiological processes are in daily use/all work on cerebral cognitive thought areas is advanced though performed selectively.
-2050: Alien tissue ruled accessory graft receiver retains the I original/ foreign tissue subdued and acclimated by self of woman born still risking to persist. after body, after repairs, after transplants, after self, after beehive of organs, after grafts, after patch-work replaces self of woman born, after after, after that!
+2050: Alien tissue ruled accessory graft receiver retains the I original/ foreign tissue subdued and acclimated by self of woman born still risking to persist.

+after body, after repairs, after transplants, after self, after beehive of organs, after grafts, after patch-work replaces self of woman born, after after, after that!
 What and where?

-Parker performed his statement "In Order to Survive," and all the others gave their contributions. speaks Algarin about "the volume" of the free participation of many artists and people in Plexus events.
-The pitch as well as the resonance of these events grew over these years, and, since 1989, compressed into a frozen "black box" that created that strong aesthetic intensity that Algarin points out as the aesthetic image of Plexus, able to reflect collectively on its own historical significance.
+statement "In Order to Survive," and all the others gave their contributions.
+As poet as well as scholar, Algarin speaks metaphorically about "the volume" of the free participation of many artists and people in Plexus events.
+The pitch as well as the resonance of these events grew over these years, compressed into a frozen "black box" since 1989.
+The pitch of the intensity of participating people turned up again the volume of Plexus in 1996, in Rome, in occasion of the Plexus art event From Welfare to Well Being: Eating Art, Get the Best from Your Food, Food for All, as a parallel special event to the FAO World Food Summit.
+There, Algarin performed his poem BodyBee Calling from the XXIst Century which Willom Brugman performed in 1987 at the Plexus International event in Sardinia.
+Plexus creates such strong aesthetic intensity that Algarin foresaw, as an aesthetic image, its ability to reflect collectively on its own historical significance.